dot-layer/blog/content/blog/2018-09-01-grammar-of-graphics.md

 #### Geometries

 In the previous section, we use points through a scatter plot to vizualise our data.
 The use of points, or other visual elements known as geometries (lines, bars, text, etc) control the type of plot you wanna create.
 As a comparison, it can be seen as the type of sentence (declarative, imperative, interrogative, etc) you wanna build.
 It does not define your content, but rather the way you express your content.
-For example, instead of points, we could have showed bars (figure \@ref(fig:geom)).
+For example, instead of points, we could have showed bars ([see figure below](#fig:geom)).

 ```r